8go/matrix-commander/README.md

                         a few data items for convenience.
 These convenient data items are added to the data from matrix-nio.
 In most cases the output will be processed by other programs rather than read by humans.
-Option 'json-max' is practically the same as '{OUTPUT_JSON}', but yet another additional field has been added.
+Option 'json- spec' is practically the same as 'json', but no additional fields are added.
+Option 'json-max' is practically the same as 'json', but yet another additional field is added.
 The data item 'transport_response' which gives information on how
                         the data was obtained and transported is being added.
                         In most cases the output will be processed by other